 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing; the hooklift fleet stages recurring containers across active sites in Tacoma — and those accounts spin up in one call with dispatch.
+Certificates of insurance go to the GC or owner; contractor accounts run on net-30 with consolidated monthly billing for your active sites in Tacoma — that’s why the hooklift fleet stages recurring bins and accounts spin up in one dispatcher call.